-Time to upgrade: Windows 7, Server 2008 and Small Business Server
+Time to upgrade: Windows 7, Server 2008, Exchange 2010 and Small Business Server

-Support for these commonly-used Microsoft operating systems is coming to an end.
+Support for these commonly-used Microsoft operating systems and applications is coming to an end.

-Organisations need to upgrade any instances of Windows 7, Server 2008 and Small Business Server that they may be using.
+Organisations need to upgrade any instances of Windows 7, Server 2008, Small Business Server and Exchange 2010 that they may be using.

 What’s the issue?

-As of January 2020, Microsoft will end support for Windows 7, Server 2008 and Small Business Server.
-This means that from this date, no further security updates or patches will be issued for these PC and server operating systems.
+As of January 2020, Microsoft will end support for Windows 7, Server 2008, Exchange 2010 and Small Business Server.
+This means that from this date, no further security updates or patches will be issued for these operating systems and applications.

 The security threat posed by these platforms becoming unsupported is so serious it has even been addressed by the US Government’s National Security Agency, which has warned of a “devastating” and “wide-ranging impact”.

 We have already witnessed the potential damage of security weaknesses in Windows operating systems.
 2017’s Wannacry attack saw over 200,000 PCs infected with ransomware in approximately 24 hours, crippling computers used by businesses and the NHS among many others.